April Rose Wilkens

+April Rose Wilkens (born April 25, 1970) is an American woman serving a life sentence at Mabel Bassett Correctional Center after her conviction for the murder of Terry Carlton in Tulsa, Oklahoma.
+She is the subject of the podcast series Panic Button: The April Wilkens Case.
+She was the first to apply for resentencing under the Oklahoma Survivors Act when it took effect in August 2024, but was not the first released.
+She awaited her resentencing hearing until September 2025, over a year after she had applied.

-Wilkens is featured as starting head of the dog rehabilitation and adoption program in Mabel Basset in the 2015 student documentary Bassett Tails by Friends for Folks.
+Wilkens is featured as starting head of the dog rehabilitation and adoption program in Mabel Bassett in the 2015 student documentary Bassett Tails by Friends for Folks.
 She also leads a physical health training program at the prison.
-In 2022, her case was picked up by the Oklahoma Appleseed Center for Law and Justice under the Network for the Appleseed Foundation after continued denials of parole.
-The OK Appleseed Center "will be raising awareness about April's case in hopes she will one day be set free."
-They are using Wilkens's story to lobby "Oklahoma lawmakers to draft and pass a bill that would let courts resentence certain survivors of abuse—specifically, ones whose crimes were related to the domestic violence they experienced."
-Wilkens will not be eligible for parole again until 2025.
+In 2023, she was mentioned in the "Kill or be Killed?" episode about Nikki Addimando in ABC's 20/20, along with other criminalized survivors.
+Her essays in support of criminalized survivors have been published in The Oklahoman and USA Today.

+She has been incarcerated for over a quarter of a century.
+She was last eligible for parole in Spring 2025.

 Personal life

-April Wilkens grew up in Kellyville, Oklahoma.
+April Rose Wilkens was born on April 25, 1970.
+She grew up in Kellyville, Oklahoma.
 Her father was abusive and that may have led to her feeling like abuse from Terry Carlton was normal.
 She met Carlton at his car dealership, Don Carlton Acura, and for their first date he flew her to Dallas on a private plane.
 They lived about 8 blocks from each other "in the prominent Brookside neighborhood of Tulsa."
 In early April 1998, Terry took April to his house at gunpoint and held her hostage, one of many incidents of abuse before his killing.
 She was a single mother when it happened and, according to her own words, Carlton previously threatened to kill her son.
+Before she was incarcerated, she attended an accelerated graduate prosthetics program at Northwestern and owned a prosthetics company.
+If released, she has said she wants to work with amputees.